CEC ‘slept’ through polling day

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Chief Justice of Pakistan, Saqib Nisar, on Tuesday said he called Chief Election Commissioner (CEC) Justice (retd) Sardar Muhammad Raza thrice on the polling day but he didn’t pick up and was likely sleeping.
+ISLAMABAD: Chief Justice of Pakistan Saqib Nisar Tuesday said he called Chief Election Commissioner (CEC) Justice (R) Sardar Muhammad Raza thrice on polling day but he didn’t pick up and was likely sleeping.

 The Supreme Court heard the case regarding the rejection of the Pakistan Tehreek-e-Insaf (PTI) candidate Abida Raja’s nomination papers for a reserved seat.

-During the hearing, the chief justice exclaimed he was astonished at the current state of the Election Commission and shared the aforementioned story about the chief election commissioner.
+During the hearing, the chief justice exclaimed that he is astonished at the current state of the Election Commission and shared the aforementioned story about the chief election commissioner.
 He said it was a smooth sailing on the election day, until the Election Commission messed up.

 The chief justice, while allowing the petitioner to contest on reserved seats, said Raja had requested a vote transfer on April 23 but the ECP did not do anything in this regard.